JieYing-99/Shopee-Code-League/ProductClassification/README.md

 <h3>Task</h3>

 <ul>
-<li>Build a 42-class image classification model to classify images of products on Shopee.
+<li>Build a 42-class image classification model to classify images of products at Shopee.
 </li>
 </ul>